mschimk1/sketch-grid-extension/README.md

 This project is fairly new, but does the following already:

-- [x] Switch toggles the baseline grid on and off
+- [x] Switch turns the grid overlay on and off
-- [x] Configurable baseline grid options (options are currently stored globally)
+- [x] Configurable grid options (options are currently stored globally)
 - [x] Synchronizes extension popup, options and content pages
 - [x] Default settings based on 8pt grid for the core structure of your page grid